See also Connecting named systems together.

 Gd = c2d(G::TransferFunction{<:Continuous}, Ts, method=:zoh)

 Convert the continuous-time system sys into a discrete-time system with sample time Ts, using the specified method (:zoh, :foh, :fwdeuler or :tustin).
-Note that the forward-Euler method generally requires the sample time to be very small relative to the time constants of the system.

 method = :tustin performs a bilinear transform with prewarp frequency w_prewarp.

-• w_prewarp: Frequency (rad/s) for pre-warping when usingthe Tustin method, has no effect for other methods.
+• w_prewarp: Frequency (rad/s) for pre-warping when using the Tustin method, has no effect for other methods.

 See also c2d_x0map